robrich/kubernetes-hands-on-workshop/21-Kubernetes-best-practices/README.md

 - 1 process per container:  If you need more than one process, use more than one container.

 - 1 container per pod:  If you need more than one process, use more than one pod.
-Sidecar containers are a thing, but use them exceedingly sparingly.
+Sidecar containers are a thing.
+When you learn about sidecars you'll know when you can break the 1-container-1-pod rule.

 - Use a managed data store:  Using a database-as-a-service product both eliminates stateful containers and it's one less thing to manage.
 For example, Azure SQL Database and Amazon RDS.